 A military tattoo is a performance by armed forces.
 The British Armed Forces, Commonwealth and international military put on shows at the Edinburgh Castle held every August.
 It is such a unique experience that if you have a chance to go, you should!

-At the bottom of Edinburgh Castle you’ll find the Princess Street Gardens.
-The gardens separate the old town from the new town.
+At the bottom of Edinburgh Castle you’ll find the Princes Street Gardens.
+The gardens separate the old town from the new town and are gorgeous.
+You’ll find an iconic Ross Fountain: a cast-iron structure that perfectly sits in front of the Edinburgh Castle in the background.
+The gardens also travel beside the Scott Monument.
 The gardens are free to visit year round!

 Royal Mile